Syria's Assad may cling on, Britain will not arm rebels - sources

 "If there is a silver bullet we don't know what it is," the source said.
 "All the options are horrific."

-Sources said Britain was unwilling to publicly disavow the option of arming the rebels because keeping the option open might help persuade Assad to sit down for peace talks.

-"None of us can foresee exactly how this crisis will develop," British Foreign Secretary William Hague told lawmakers this week.
-"We have taken no decision, but we have not ruled anything out."

-Russia - Assad's most powerful foreign backer - and the United States want peace talks in Geneva to try to agree a ceasefire and the makeup of a transitional government.
+Russia - Assad's most powerful foreign backer - and the United States want to try to organise peace talks in Geneva to try to agree a ceasefire and the makeup of a transitional government.
 The sources said the initiative had stalled and there was a risk such talks would never happen.

 "We'd hope they would happen this year," said one.
 "It's an aim that's realistic.
 But it could be next year.
 It's been drifting.
 We can't drag it out indefinitely."